Producer sues Fox News, alleging she's being set up for blame in $1.6 billion suit

 Grossberg worked for another Fox News star, Maria Bartiromo, at the time of the November 2020 elections.
 Bartiromo has been a key figure in the Dominion case, as she repeatedly seemed to give a warm welcome to on-air guests who championed baseless claims that Dominion helped cheat then-President Donald Trump of victory.

-Among those on-air guests was attorney Sidney Powell, who used Bartiromo's weekend show to spread the claims of election fraud without presenting evidence.
-Behind the scenes, Powell had shared a memo with Bartiromo in which the writer described her own groundless theories of fraud as "pretty wackadoodle."
-(The writer also said she spoke with the wind.)
-Bartiromo forwarded that memo to Grossberg.
+Among those on-air guests was attorney Sidney Powell, a Trump ally.
+Powell used Bartiromo's weekend show to spread the claims.
+On air, Powell presented no evidence.
+Behind the scenes, she gave Bartiromo a lengthy and wild memo.

+It had been written by a woman who said she spoke with the wind and accused Dominion of "voting irregularities."
+The writer admitted her own theories were "pretty wackadoodle."
+Bartiromo forwarded that memo to Grossberg, the producer who booked guests for the show.

 On Sept.
 14, 2022, Grossberg told Dominion's attorneys under oath that such a memo should not have been used as the basis of any such segments.